Questions & Answers

 The Sonoma Land Trust holds an additional $1 million for conversion of part or all of Scott Ranch to public park land.
 KCPP will discuss how best to use these additional funds to develop the Putnam Park extension with the land trust, Petalumans for Responsible Planning, and Sonoma County Regional Parks.

 Representatives of the Kelly Creek Protection Project spent months in extensive negotiations with Davidon Homes to strike a balanced deal that allowed Davidon to realize its investment in the land, protected the most sensitive parts of the property, and maximized opportunities for park expansion.
-As part of the negotiations, Davidon agreed to downscale the plan for the 28 homes, which is the minimum allowed by current zoning for the property, to minimize the footprint of the development, protect viewsheds and lessen impacts on existing homes in the area.
+As part of the negotiations, the Kelly Creek Protection Project agreed to pay Davidon to reduce the number of homes to only 28, which is the minimum allowed by current zoning for the property.
+Davidon in turn agreed to update its proposal to reduce the footprint of the development, protect viewsheds, and lessen impacts on existing homes in the area.
+The Draft Environmental Impact Report prepared for the City in 2017 called a 28-lot option the “environmentally superior alternative.”

 Will there be an environmental review process open to public comment and public hearings?